 Picking up Your Leopard Gecko

 Sometimes the hardest part of sexing leopard geckos is simply in the handling of them.
-Geckos are known to "drop" their tails if they feel threatened or scared and this is a definite risk if your leopard gecko is not accustomed to being picked up.
-Dropping a tail is when a gecko causes their tail to detach from their body so to calm your gecko and avoid a dropped tail, approach them slowly in their enclosure.
+Geckos are known to "drop" their tails if they feel threatened or scared, and this is a definite risk if your leopard gecko is not accustomed to being picked up.
+Dropping a tail is when a gecko causes its tail to detach from its body, so to calm your gecko and avoid a dropped tail, approach them slowly in its enclosure.

 Sexing Leopard Geckos

 Juvenile leopard geckos, unlike adult leopard geckos, can be very difficult to sex.
-Typically, you can sex leopard geckos at around three to four months of age if you have some experience in doing so but it gets easier as the leopard gecko gets older.
+Typically, it gets easier as the leopard gecko gets older.
 It is recommended to wait until your leopard gecko is at least six months of age before sexing them.

 The differences in the undersides of male and female leopard geckos are obvious if you are experienced in sexing leopard geckos or if you have geckos of each sex to compare side by side.
 There are a few key traits to find to identify what sex leopard gecko you have: